nhsengland/datascience/docs/about.md

     <h3 style="text-align: center;"> **Devise a great place to work where group work solves great problems.​**</h3>

 # Our work
-If you want to find out more about what we do, make sure to check out <a src=./our_work>our projects</a>!
+If you want to find out more about what we do, make sure to check out [our projects](../our_work)!

 ## Our Members
 | Name | Role |Team | Github |